yiisoft/data/.github/CONTRIBUTING.md

 If you don't have any particular package in mind to start with:

 - [Check roadmap](https://github.com/yiisoft/docs/blob/master/003-roadmap.md).
-- Check package issues at github.
+- Check package issues at GitHub.
 Usually there are some.
 - Ask @samdark.